johnzxcvbnm/Adi/unit_1/w02d01/student_labs/morning_lab.md

 ## Setup
 1. Navigate to your `student_labs` folder.
-1. Create a  file called `afternoon_lab.js` and `index.html`.
+1. Use your `morning_lab.js` and create an `index.html`.
 Use this file for doing the activity below.
 1. Make sure to connect the js file inside your html and test to make sure that it's connected with a console log.

 ## Activity